zulip/zulip/templates/zerver/api/incoming-webhooks-overview.md

   platform/server/product you are integrating.
 Used on the documentation pages as well as the sender's avatar for messages sent by the integration.
-* `static/images/integrations/mywebbook/001.svg`: A screenshot of a message sent by the integration, used on the documenation page.
+* `static/images/integrations/mywebbook/001.svg`: A screenshot of a message sent by the integration, used on the documentation page.

 ### Files that need to be updated